Glossary of OIG Terms

 Favoritism: Preference and selection based on friendship and factors other than merit.

 Mismanagement: A collective term covering acts of waste and abuse.
-Extravagant, careless, or needless expenditure of Government funds or the consumption or misuse of Government property or resources, resulting from deficient practices, systems, controls or decisions.
-Abuse of authority of similar actions that do not involve criminal fraud.
+Extravagant, careless, or needless expenditure of Government funds or the consumption or misuse of Government property or resources, resulting from deficient practices, systems, controls, or decisions.

 Operational Issues: Problems at City agencies that have an adverse effect on operations.

-Workers' compensation Fraud (employee): Fraud committed by a City employee in connection with a Workers' Compensation claim.
+Workers' compensation Fraud: Fraud committed by a City employee in connection with his or her Workers' Compensation claim.

-Theft: The act of stealing or taking City property without consent or authorization (can include computer equipment, IMPAC Card, supplies).
+Theft: The act of stealing or taking City property without consent or authorization.
+This can include computer equipment, City purchase cards, and supplies.

-Whistleblower Reprisal: Taking or failing to take a personnel action against any employee or applicant for making a complaint or disclosing information which the employee or applicant reasonably believes evidences a violation of any law, rule or regulation; gross mismanagement; a gross waste of funds or an abuse of authority.
-For example after an employee reported fraud to the OIG, the employee's supervisor issued the employee a Letter of Warning.
+Whistleblower Reprisal: Taking or failing to take a personnel action against an employee or applicant in retaliation after that individual has made a complaint or disclosed information that the employee or applicant reasonably believes evidences: (1) a violation of any law, rule, or regulation; (2) gross mismanagement; (3) a gross waste of funds; or (4) an abuse of power.
+For example, after an employee reported fraud to the OIG, the employee's supervisor issued the employee a Letter of Warning.